Recommended procedures and tips to use our API.

-All ad objects have 2 types of delete states: archived and deleted.
-You can query objects in both archived and deleted state using the object id.
-However, deleted objects will not be returned if you request it from another object's edge.
+Ad objects have two types of delete states: archived and deleted.
+You can query both archived and delted objects with the object id.
+However, we do not return deleted objects if you request it from another object's edge.

 You can have up to 5000 archived objects at any time.
 You should move ad objects from archived states to deleted states if you no longer need to retrieve them via edges.
 To learn how states work and for sample calls see Storing Ad Objects.

 People make mistakes and try to create ads that are not accepted, Error Codes provide reasons an API call failed.
-You should share some form of the error to the user to allow them to fix their ads.
+You should share some form of the error to users so they can fix their ads.

-Sandbox mode is a testing environment that helps developers to create an ad account that is enabled for read and write Marketing API calls.
-However it doesn't actually deliver ads.
+Sandbox mode is a testing environment to read and write Marketing API calls without delivering actual ads.
 See Sandbox Mode for Developers

 ads_read permission in